My vision :

 Learning is not the transfer of knowledge —

-it is the evolution of being through lived experience.
+it is our capacity to evolve by adapting through lived experience.

 It’s not only about content.